Special Needs TeensGeneralLatestParenting

 Board Games

-Play chess, scrabble and other classic board games with friends or family.
-They are a good way to boost math, focus, memory, strategy and vocab skills.
+Play chess, scrabble and other classic board games with friends or family to form meaningful connections.
+This stimulating activity is a good way to boost strategy, vocab and cognitive skills.

 Dancing to a Tune

-Dancing is one of the great methods to increase spatial awareness, and social and motor skills of special needs teens.
+Dancing is one of the great methods to increase spatial awareness, social connections, and motor skills of teenagers with disabilities.
+It is also a good way to minimize anxiety levels.

 Card Games